jordanburger22/league-data/README.md

 - **Importing Fonts:** Ensure that the font used in the application matches the style of the existing design.
 You can refer to the existing styling for guidance.
 - **Object Conversion:** You may need to convert objects from the database into arrays.
 Look into using `Object.values()` if you encounter such a scenario.
 - **Tags for Filtering:** Ensure you extract and use tags correctly for the filtering options in the search bar.
+- **Multiple CSS Files:** If the project uses multiple CSS files, make sure you understand how they are organized and applied.
+Ensure that your styles are added in the correct file and do not conflict with existing styles.
+- **CSS Variables:** Look for any CSS variables used in the project.
+They are often defined in a central CSS file (e.g., styles.css) and used throughout the application.
+Use these variables to maintain consistency in design and styling.

 ## Checklist